Kassena-Nankana West District: 1.0 History

+The creation of the district formed part of the government's effort to decentralise administration and bring public services and local governance closer to communities.
+The district occupies the western portion of the former Kassena-Nankana administrative area, while the eastern portion developed into the present Kassena-Nankana Municipal area.

+Since its establishment, the district has developed its own District Assembly structure and administrative institutions responsible for local planning, infrastructure, education, health, agriculture, environmental management and community development.

 1.1 Background

 The paramount aim of creating this Assembly was to bring the business of governance to the doorsteps of the ordinary Ghanaian.
 It is located approximately between latitude 10.97° North and longitude 01.10° West.
 The district has a total land area of approximately 1,004 km^{2}.
 The Kassena-Nankana West District shares boundaries with Burkina Faso to the north, Bongo District to the north-east, Bolgatanga Municipal to east, Kassena-Nankana Municipal to the south, Bulsa District to the south-west and Sissala East District to the west.

 1.2 Physical Features

+1.2.1 Geography and Area

+Kassena-Nankana West District is located in the northern part of Ghana's Upper East Region.
+Its administrative capital, Paga, is situated close to Ghana's international boundary with Burkina Faso.

+The district's location gives it a strategic position within the Upper East Region because the Paga corridor connects Ghana with Burkina Faso and forms part of an important route for passenger movement and commercial activity.

+The district's boundaries have been described somewhat differently in various official publications.
+Recent district and government documents identify Burkina Faso to the north, with neighbouring districts including Bongo, Bolgatanga, Kassena-Nankana Municipal, Builsa North and Sissala East.

+There is a source discrepancy concerning the district's land area.
+The 2026 District Assembly Composite Budget gives approximately 1,004 km², while other government-linked sources give approximately 812 km².

-1.2.1 Relief and drainage
+1.2.2 Relief and drainage

 The district is underlain mainly by Birrimian and Granitic rock formation.
 The relief of the district is generally low lying and undulating with isolated hills rising up to 300 meters above sea level in the western part of the district.
 Notably among these hills are Fie (9280 metres above sea level), Busono 350 metres, and Zambao 360 metres.
 The district is mainly drained by the Sissili River and its tributaries.
 There are however some few dug-outs and ponds, which are used for livestock rearing, crop production and domestic purposes.